 We urge you, facilities, ancillaries and other health care professionals to perform a prior authorization status check first to determine if there is already a prior authorization on file.

-- Participating care providers and facilities are responsible for contacting us for:
+Participating health care providers and facilities are responsible for contacting us for:

-- Any change of treating care provider, location, CPT codes or dates of service for the authorized service.
+Any change of treating health care provider, location, CPT codes or dates of service for the authorized service.

-- Member emergency admissions upon admission or on the day of admission.
-If the care provider/facility is unable to determine on the day of admission that the patient is our member, the care provider/facility must notify us as soon a possible after discovering that the patient has coverage with us.
+Member emergency admissions upon admission or on the day of admission.
+If the health care provider/facility is unable to determine on the day of admission that the patient is our member, the health care provider/facility must notify us as soon as possible after discovering that the patient has coverage with us.

-- We notify participating care providers of all determinations involving New York members by phone and in writing.
-All participating care providers are responsible for calling the member the same day the care provider receives notification of our determination.
+We notify participating health care providers of all determinations involving New York members by phone and in writing.
+All participating health care providers are responsible for calling the member the same day the health care provider receives notification of our determination.